Terra relies on volunteers, financial and in-kind donations to offer services and support our teen parents.

 Josh, I am so excited to continue exploring your interest in sand.
 I was talking with your mom a few days ago and she mentioned you enjoy sand so much that you have a kiddie pool filled with it at home!
 I wonder how you would react if we brought sand into our playroom – in a small scale like using our sensory buckets as well as in a larger scale, maybe bringing a tub in the room for sand?
 I am also curious to find out if it is the sand you enjoy or the overall sensory experience, or maybe both?
 I think I will bring in different sensory opportunities like dirt, playdoh, and goop for us to explore together and see where it takes us.
 Maybe you would like to combine sand with some of these materials.

-Terra Early Childhood Educator, Sarah
+Written by Terra Early Childhood Educator, Sarah